thisdot/framework.dev/README.md

 - `@framework/system` is the themeable design system which powers all framework.dev sites
-- `@framework/react` is the code for the react.framework.dev site
+- `@framework/site` is the code for the actual sites.
+Each site has a different set of data in the `src/data` folder.

 ## Running locally